 A sole proprietorship is quick and cheaper to set up because there are few registration forms to deal with.

-To register a sole proprietorship in Texas, for example, you only have complete an Assumed Name Certificate (Form 503) with the state, which costs $25.
+To register a sole proprietorship in Texas, for example, you only have to complete an Assumed Name Certificate (Form 503) with the state, which costs $25.

 Image via Texas Secretary of State